buberdds/TwigDebugBundle/README.markdown

 Usage
 -----
-When in development environment, simply add a ?templates GET variable in the URL.
+When in the development environment, simply add a ?templates "GET" variable in the URL.
-The page you output extra debug information.
+The page will output extra debug information.

-ps.: It is normal to experience layout problems when the extra debugging div are displayed.
+ps.: It is normal to experience layout problems when the extra debugging divs are displayed.

-You may also add the experimental ?block variable to visualize where the block are used.
+You may also add the experimental ?block variable to visualize where the blocks are used.